AshleyEM/CS-361/README.md

 # COMMUNICATION CONTRACT

-This microservice generates a random integer between a given `min` and `max` value in JSON format.
+This microservice generates a random integer between a given min/max value.
 The service runs continuously until it receives a stop message.

 ## Request number